-\begin{enumerate} \item Is there any internal relationship between sparse coding and ranking score learning? \item If yes, how can we explore it to boost both the data representation and ranking? \end{enumerate} To answer these two questions, we propose to learn the sparse codes and ranking scores jointly to explore their internal relationship.
+\begin{enumerate} \item Is there any internal relationship between sparse coding and ranking score learning? \item If yes, how can we explore it to boost both the data representation and ranking simultaneously? \end{enumerate} To answer these two questions, we propose to learn the sparse codes and ranking scores jointly to explore their internal relationship.
 Actually, in \cite{mairal2009supervised}, Mairal et al. proposed to learn sparse codes, a dictionary and a classifier jointly to explore the internal relationship between sparse coding and classification.
-However, up to now, there is no work conducted to consider both sparse coding and ranking problems jointly.
+However, up to now, there is no existing work considering both sparse coding and ranking problems simultaneously.

-To this end, we proposed to perform sparse coding to all the data points and use the query information provided by the user to regularize the learning of the ranking scores.
-More importantly, we to bridge the learning of sparse codes and ranking scores, and also to utilize the local distribution of the data points, we assume that in a local neighborhood of each data points, the ranking scores can be approximated from the sparse codes using a local linear function.
-By considering the reconstruction error and sparsity of sparse coding problems, the local approximation error and the complexity of local ranking score approximation, and the query information regularization problems simultaneously, we construct an unified objective function for learning of the sparse codes, dictionary and ranking scores.
+To this end, we propose to perform sparse coding to all the data points and use the query information provided by the user to regularize the learning of the ranking scores.
+More importantly, to bridge the learning of sparse codes and ranking scores, and also to utilize the local distribution of the data points, we assume that in a local neighborhood of each data point, the ranking scores can be approximated from the sparse codes using a local linear function.
+By considering the reconstruction error and sparsity of the sparse coding problem, the local approximation error and the complexity of local ranking score approximation, and the query information regularization problems simultaneously, we construct a unified objective function for learning of the sparse codes, the dictionary and ranking scores.
 By optimizing this objective function, sparse codes and ranking scores can regularize the learning of each other, and thus the internal relationship can be explored.
-An iterative algorithm is developed to optimize the objective function with regard to the sparse codes, dictionary and ranking scores, using the alternative optimization strategy.
+An iterative algorithm is developed to optimize the objective function with regard to the sparse codes, the dictionary and ranking scores, using the alternate optimization strategy.